 - Confirm the student is able to complete all academic requirements on schedule.

-- Inform the student that no more than two courses for their major and one course for their minor can be taken abroad.
+- Inform the student that typically no more than two courses for their major and one course for their minor can be taken abroad.
+This is a general guideline and will vary from department to department.
+If you are unsure of your particular department's policy, contact your department chair.
 Courses outside of a student's major and/or minor are generally considered as elective credit.

 - Discuss with your advisee the type of course(s) within the major and/or minor that would be best taken abroad.